 - In years of low abundance, harvest levels are lowered.

 - During the season, scientists monitor catch and escapement, comparing current returns with those from previous years, to keep an eye on abundance and actively manage the fishery.

 Adult salmon returning to Washington migrate through both U.S. and Canadian waters and are harvested by fishermen from both countries.

 - To coordinate management, research, and enhancement of these shared Pacific salmon stocks, the United States and Canada signed the Pacific Salmon Treaty in 1985.
 They created the Pacific Salmon Commission to implement the treaty and provide regulatory advice and recommendations to U.S. and Canadian management agencies that regulate salmon fisheries.

-U.S. commercial fishermen harvested about 115.6 million pounds of chum salmon in 2010.
-In Alaska, commercial harvest, including hatchery production, is at historically high levels, often exceeding 45,000 metric tons (almost 49,000 metric tons/108 million pounds in 2010).
-Some chum salmon is also harvested in waters off Washington (around 7.6 million pounds in 2010).
-Chum salmon is sometimes caught off Oregon as well (1,352 pounds in 2010).
+U.S. commercial fishermen harvested 102.5 million pounds of chum salmon in 2011.
+In Alaska, commercial harvest, including hatchery production, is at historically high levels, often exceeding 40,000 metric tons (more than 42,000 metric tons harvested in 2011).
+Some chum salmon is also harvested in waters off Washington (8.4 million pounds in 2011) and Oregon (74 pounds in 2011).